 The Health Insurance Portability and Accountability Act (HIPAA) was enacted in 1996 to protect patients' privacy.
 Patients' right to privacy and confidentiality must be protected and respected at all times.
 Patient information should only be accessed if there is a business need-to-know.
-Patient information should be protected from others by keeping computer screens from public view, keeping hall side chart boxes secured, etc.
+Patient information should be protected from others by keeping computer screens from public view, keeping any paper charts secured, etc.

 Verbal communication regarding patients must be protected.
 Necessary conversations regarding patient information must occur in private settings, away from the general public.
-Information about patients must not be discussed on an elevator, in the cafeteria, or in any public areas, or with anyone who does not have a right or need to know.
+Information about patients must not be discussed on an elevator, in the cafeteria, in waiting rooms or in any other public areas, or with anyone who does not have a right or need to know.